 Directors focus on directing one project and producing an additional project.
 Cinematographers act as directors of photography on one thesis project, while contributing to camera or grip/electric crew for at least two other projects.
-After fifteen months in this collaborative environment, you leave with a professional quality, groundbreaking media project.
+After fifteen months in this collaborative environment, you leave with a professional quality media project.
 You’ll also have a keen understanding of how to tell stories and create for today’s media world.

 Shorter duration, long on results.

 BU’s 15-month program saves you time (and, not coincidentally, money).
 But if the success of our students and alumni is any indication, it works.

 Our graduate students have received numerous, prestigious awards and accolades, including recognition by the Student Academy Awards, the American Society of Cinematographers (ASC) and American Cinema Editors (ACE).
 Four students have placed first in the ACE student editing competition and our students’ films have screened at festivals all over the world.
 Professionally, our alumni have gone on to success throughout the media business in positions from executive to creative.

 Is it for you?

-The BU MFA in Cinema and Media Production is for professionals who are driven, adaptable, fresh thinking and ready to lead.
-You must have experience or an undergraduate degree in film, television or new media.
+The BU MFA in Cinema and Media Production is for professionals who are driven, adaptable, fresh thinking, and ready to lead.
+You must have experience or an undergraduate degree in film, television, or new media.
 You must be ready to advance your skills and create an exceptional thesis production to help launch your career.
 We encourage you to think beyond traditional student short films — in our program, you could develop an innovative concept that could translate into projects for streaming platforms and other new media outlets.
 If that’s you, prepare to take the next step in making your mark professionally.

 Boston University’s College of Communication has created an innovative, 15-month Master of Fine Arts in Cinema and Media Production.
 Get more information on our graduate programs and the application process.